Tucker Barnhart Player Props: Cubs vs. Rangers

-After going 1-for-3 in his last game, Tucker Barnhart and the Chicago Cubs take on the Texas Rangers (who will start Nathan Eovaldi) at 2:20 PM ET on Friday.
+After going 1-for-3 in his last game, Tucker Barnhart and the Chicago Cubs take on the Texas Rangers (who will hand the ball to Jon Gray) at 2:20 PM ET on Sunday.

+He had a one-hit performance in his most recent game (1-for-3) against the Rangers.

 Tucker Barnhart Game Info & Props vs. the Rangers